 One of the goals, number 9, was “Visit Israel – Climb Mt.
 Masada with my sons”.
-At that time, I was the heaviest weight I had even been in my life and just climbing the stairs was a challenge.
+At that time, I was the heaviest weight I had ever been in my life and just climbing the stairs was a challenge.
 And, my two sons were only 3 years old and 19 months.
 To say my goal – to climb a 1300-foot mountain in Israel – was a lofty goal, is not an exaggeration.
 However, after attending the seminar I was convinced that sometimes we have to have goals that are larger than life, so we continue to stretch and grow.

 Last month, my boys went on a trip to Israel and they both climbed Masada.
 In the pre-dawn hours, they hiked up the mountain, and watched the sun rise.
 They said it was an incredible and beautiful experience.
 My youngest son, David, texted me a photograph of the dawn breaking over the Dead Sea (pictured above), so I could share in the moment.
 My eldest son, Joshua, texted me this self-portrait to confirm he’d made it to the top.

 While I was not physically there with my sons when they reached the top of Masada, I did feel I was there in spirit.
 As a consequence, I got to share in this awesome experience.
 Most importantly, I knew that I had been instrumental in the accomplishment of this goal.
 By writing down that goal, eighteen years ago, I had a hand in making it happen.